marouenbg/ACHR.cu/README.md

 1. The generation of warmup points.

-2. The actual sampling starting from the previously genrated warmup points.
+2. The actual sampling starting from the previously generated warmup points.

 # Installation
 The software can be installed via cloning this repository to your local machine and compiling `VFWarmup` (for step 1) and `ACHR.cu` (for step 2) at their root folders.